cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 > **Note**.
 >
-> 1. If you are converting from JavaScript to TypeScript, you need to declare **all properties** in TypeScript and set the default values.
+> 1. When converting from JavaScript to TypeScript, it is necessary to declare **all properties** in TypeScript and set the default values.
-2. If the **Inspector** panel data is missing, you need to check if the property type is the same as v2.x. > 3.
+2. If the **Inspector** panel data is missing, check if the property type is the same as v2.x. > 3.
 > 3. If the JavaScript code uses external types, TypeScript prompts: Fix by importing external source files or declarations.

 ## Quick start for developers of older versions

 ### Material Upgrade

-In v3.0, we have continued to improve the design of the material system and the built-in Shader API, so when upgrading from v2.x to v3.x, some of the content cannot be upgraded automatically and needs to be adjusted manually by the developer.
+In v3.0, there are continued improvements to the design of the material system and the built-in Shader API.
+When upgrading from v2.x to v3.x, some of the content cannot be upgraded automatically and needs to be adjusted manually by the developer.
 For details, please refer to the [Material Upgrade Guide](../material-system/effect-2.x-to-3.0.md) documentation.

 ### Engine API Upgrade

 #### For Cocos Creator 3D 1.2 users

-1. Cocos Creator 3.0 asset loading related APIs are consistent with v2.4, both refactored the `loader`. v1.2 users can refer to [v2.4 Asset Manager Upgrade Guide](https://docs.cocos.com/creator/manual/en/release-notes/asset-manager-upgrade-guide.html) for upgrading.
+1. Cocos Creator 3.0 asset loading-related APIs are consistent with v2.4, both refactored the `loader`. v1.2 users can refer to the [v2.4 Asset Manager Upgrade Guide](https://docs.cocos.com/creator/manual/en/release-notes/asset-manager-upgrade-guide.html) when upgrading.

 2. Component class name change